Ananyasdrafts/Ananyasdrafts/README.md

 # Hi!
 I'm Ananya, and these are my drafts :)

-I build systems that **notice**.
 I'm drawn to the problems that quietly affect people, especially the ones no one is measuring yet, and to systems honest enough to say when they don't know.